Tamil Mauritians: Modern times

 Around 12.4 percent of Indo-Mauritians are Tamils.
 Tamils make up 6 percent of the island's total population of around 1.3 million accounting for around 78,000 people.
-As per Mauritian social conventions, the "Tamil", "Marathi" and "Telugu" appelations are strictly reserved for members of these respective ethno-linguistic groups who still practice Hinduism.
+As per Mauritian social conventions, the "Tamil", "Marathi" and "Telugu" appellations are strictly reserved for members of these respective ethno-linguistic groups who still practice Hinduism.
 Converts to Christianity join the broader Creole population.
 The Tamil population is scattered around the island but mostly lives in the usual Indo-Mauritian majority zones.

 Language

-Tamil was gradually replaced by Mauritian Creole as the mother tongue of Mauritian Tamils.
+Tamil was gradually replaced by Mauritian Creole as the mother tongue of Mauritian Tamils (also for other Mauritian Indians).
 Nonetheless, most Tamil Mauritians can read and write Tamil as a learnt language.
-It is one of the asian languages recognised by Acts of Parliament along with Hindi, Urdu, Chinese, Marathi, Telugu and Bhojpuri and as such taught in schools as from age 6.
-It is one of the languages that students may sit, for their O-Levels and A-Levels Tamil magazines like Pathirikai cater for the community.
+It is one of the Asian languages recognised by Acts of Parliament along with Hindi, Urdu, Chinese, Marathi, Gujarati, Bengali, Odia, Telugu and Bhojpuri and as such taught in schools as from age 6.
+It is one of the languages that students may sit for their O-Levels and A-Levels.
+Tamil magazines like Pathirikai cater for the community.

 Festivals

 Thaipusam, is the principal Tamil Hindu festival, a national holiday in Mauritius and celebrated in various temples across the island.
-Murugan temples are common and various public places bear Tamil names such as Coromandel near Port Louis (derived from Cholamandalam), Alepo Street, Velore Street, Madras Street, and others.
+Murugan temples are common and various public places bear names referencing to places in Southern India such as Coromandel near Port Louis, Vellore Street, Madras Street, and others.